komoto48g/wxpyNautilus/README.rst

 ..
 [2] For Python 3.6 -- 3.9, wxpython >= 4.1.1 is required.
        For Python 3.10, wxpython >= 4.2.0 is required.
-       You can download the latest snapshot from https://wxpython.org/Phoenix/snapshot-builds/.
+       You can also download the latest snapshot from https://wxpython.org/Phoenix/snapshot-builds/.